 Besides strategy and structure, the culture of a company is one of the most important factors in its success.
 The LLB Group is committed to a concept of banking with a binding system of values.
 Our vision is thus encapsulated in the motto:

 “We set standards for banking with values."

-Our vision of banking is based on the idea of managing material values with a clearly defined value system.
-The guiding principles derived from this are based on four binding values:
+Our vision of banking is based on the idea of managing material values with a clearly defined system of principles.
+The LLB Group’s corporate culture is based on the following four values:

 - integrity – We create clarity and stand by our word.

 - respectfulness – We believe in partnership and hold both clients and colleagues in high esteem.

 - excellence – We set standards through performance and passion.

 - pioneering – We play an active role in creating a sustainable future.

 We implement various measures to ensure that our vision and guiding principles are firmly established in the minds of employees and managers (see chapter “Values and corporate management”).